 It is important to note the distinction between a wrongful termination and an unlawful termination.
 A wrongful termination could apply to any situation in which an employee is unfairly targeted for termination based on subjective issues that do not relate to protected status, such as complaining about a poor performance review, reporting non-discriminatory workplace bullying, or engaging in any conduct that results in termination when another employee who engaged in similar behavior was not terminated.
 In all of these situations, as long as the employee’s protected status is not involved in the employer’s decision to terminate, the termination may be wrongful but not unlawful.

 Unlawful termination applies to any situation in which an employee is fired on the basis of their protected status, such as race, skin color, religious affiliation, sexual orientation, age, or sex.
 Unfortunately, the Coronavirus pandemic has created a slew of wrongful terminations, some of which may be unlawful but conducted under the guide of economic strain.

-Examples of Wrongful Terminations During the COVID-19 Pandemic
+Examples of Wrongful Terminations During the COVID-19/Coronavirus Pandemic

 Americans working during the emergency situation continue to have the protections that were in place prior to the Coronavirus lockdown.
 A few examples of wrongful terminations that have occurred since the Coronavirus pandemic began include:

 - Employees being fired for having positive COVID-19 tests or a related disability.
 This would be a violation of the Americans with Disabilities Act.

 - Employees unfairly targeted on the basis of their protected status, such as race or sexual orientation, during the COVID-19 pandemic.

 - Retaliation against employees for reporting employers who failed to follow federal and state guidelines for minimizing the spread of the Coronavirus, such as social distancing rules and enhanced workplace cleaning procedures.